linode/docs/docs/security/ssl/abc.md

 Save and close the file when you are finished.

 2. Linode API access token is necessary for API authentication.
 You should provide correct secure permission to `linode.ini` file.
-When we have provided secure permission to it.
+When you have provided secure permission to it.
 This enables us to hide a warning shown by Certbot **Unsafe permissions on credentials configuration file** during the process of obtaining wildcard certificates:

 		chmod 600 ~/linode.ini